Research

 Publications

-Treasury Bill Shortages and the Pricing of Short-Term Assets (co-author: Adrien d'Avernas), Forthcoming at The Journal of Finance
+Treasury Bill Shortages and the Pricing of Short-Term Assets (co-author: Adrien d'Avernas), Forthcoming at The Journal of Finance [internet appendix]

 Abstract: We propose a model of post-GFC money markets and monetary policy implementation.
 In our framework, capital regulation may deter banks from intermediating liquidity derived from holding reserves to shadow banks.
 Consequently, money markets can be segmented, and the scarcity of Treasury bills available to shadow banks is the main driver of short-term spreads.
 In this regime, open market operations have an inverse effect on net liquidity provision when swapping ample reserves for scarce T-bills or repos.
 Our model quantitatively accounts for post-2010 time series for repo rates, T-bill yields, and the Fed's reverse repo facility usage.